-- > To edit or delete a port forwarding entry: - 1.
-In the table, select the radio button next to the service name. - Click Edit Service or Delete Service.
+- 1. In the table, select the radio button next to the service name. - 2.
+Click Edit Service or Delete Service.

 Application example: Making a Local Web Server Public

 If you host a web server on your local network, you can use port forwarding to allow web requests from anyone on the Internet to reach your web server.